krumbunny/glazemixup.com/src/manual/background/oxides.md

 So in glaze parlance you would talk about Sodium (Na) as Soda (Na2O).
 Silicon (Si) as Silica (SiO2), Potassium (K) as Potash (K2O), Aluminum (Al) as Alumina (Al2O3), Magnesium (Mg) as Magnesia (MgO) and so on.
-Except for outliers like Flourine an element in pottery is usually attached to oxygen, and together they are an oxide.
+Except for some outliers like Flourine, an element in pottery is usually attached to oxygen, and together they are an oxide.
 These oxides are the main characters in glaze chemistry.
 They are the building blocks of glazes.